NOTE: This Package is not available at the moment for 2022 and is due to return in 2023

 Overnight camping – Lunch & Dinner

-Day 2 – Friday – Savuti, Chobe National Park
+Day 2 – Friday – Savute, Chobe National Park

-Chobe to Savuti is approximately a 4-6 hour drive via the village of Kachikau.
+Chobe to Savute is approximately a 4-6 hour drive via the village of Kachikau.
 From here we drive on 4×4 tracks through the Chobe Forest Reserve via Gcoha Gate.
-We arrive in Savuti around midday for lunch.
-A dominant feature of Savuti is the Hills, one of which has a few perfectly preserved bushmen paintings which are easily accessible.
-Savuti has a very healthy population of leopard who live on the hills and the best time to see them is either first or last light.
-The Savuti Channel now flows into the marsh for the first time in over 30 years turning the Savuti Marsh into a veritable paradise for birds and animals.
+We arrive in Savute around midday for lunch.
+A dominant feature of Savute is the Hills, one of which has a few perfectly preserved bushmen paintings which are easily accessible.
+Savute has a very healthy population of leopard who live on the hills and the best time to see them is either first or last light.
+The Savute Channel now flows into the marsh for the first time in over 30 years turning the Savute Marsh into a veritable paradise for birds and animals.

 Overnight camping – Breakfast, lunch & dinner

 Day 3 – Saturday – Savute to Moremi Game Reserve

 Departing Savute early morning, the drive takes 4-5 hours but is hugely dependant on local conditions and arrive in Moremi around midday for lunch.
 You will spend the afternoon on Game Drive.
 Moremi area is one of the most beautiful and varied reserves found on the African continent with huge diversity of wildlife and incredibly beautiful scenery.
 We camp for the night in either the Khwai, Xakanaxa, 3rd Bridge or South Gate area.
 The campsite for the night will be in the Moremi Game Reserve or the surrounding community managed wildlife management area.